MarcYebra/MarcYebra/README.md

 # 👋 Hello World!
 I'm Marc Yebra
 ---

-🌟 Software Developer | 📍 Based in Boston, MA
+🌟 College Student | 📍 Based in Boston, MA | Aspiring ML/AI Engineer

-Driven by a passion for technology and creativity, I’m dedicated to building innovative and impactful web applications.
-With a background in philosophy and the arts, I bring a unique perspective to problem-solving and development.
+I’m a computer science student driven by a passion for machine learning and artificial intelligence.
+I'm currently expanding my skills in Python and C++ as part of my academic journey and am dedicated to building impactful full-stack web and mobile applications.

-* 🎬 Beyond coding, I'm intrigued by philosophy, screenwriting, and filmmaking.
+* 🎬 Beyond coding, I’m intrigued by philosophy, screenwriting, and filmmaking.
 * 🏃‍♂️ In my free time, you'll find me running, exploring photography, and creating visuals.

 ### 🚀 Current Projects